appium/appium/docs/running-tests.md

     emulator -avd <MyAvdName>

 And wait for the android emulator to finish launching.
+Sometimes, for various reasons, `adb` gets stuck.
+If it's not showing any connected devices or otherwise failing, you can restart it by running:

+    adb kill-server
+    adb devices

 Now, make sure Appium is running:

     node server.js -V